Screw Work Life Balance – It’s Story Time!

 Perhaps the next alarm bells were when I was told that my working hours were to be from 8:15am until 5:30pm with a half an hour break, despite my contract stating 40 hours per week.
 But things didn’t get better from here, in the first week I took 29 minutes to go to the local Subway and get my lunch, before taking a walk around the city and heading back to the office.
 This got me a telling off and a “why did you take so long for lunch?” to which I really didn’t know how to answer.
-Either way, I quickly learnt to bring my lunch back to my desk, in case my phone should ring.
+Either way, I quickly learnt to bring my lunch back to my desk.

 Soon after that, a colleague received a call on their private mobile at 8pm asking what they were doing, and why they weren’t preparing for work the next day.
 Or the new staff room that had an Xbox and a Pool Table in it, except that you weren’t allowed to use it, because “you came to the office to work”.

 The stories go on, and I’m sure it’s not a surprise that I didn’t stay there long.

 “Work Life Balance” has become a trendy saying, as though it’s the answer to all of the problems in the world, but I am really not sure what it means.
 Does it mean stopping work at 5pm every evening to spend time with your family and friends?
 Does it mean flexible working around your other commitments?
 Or does it simply mean that your boss won’t call you out of work?
 Keeping it vague has its uses, every company under the sun could write “Work Life Balance” and simply point to the laws we have about working time in the UK as proof.